aiven/inkless/inkless/KnownChallenges.md

 ### Could there be other readers/writers to the bucket other than Inkless?

 What if there are rogue writers?
 What if someone wants to pull data directly for analytics/data laking (e.g. iceberg)

+#### Answer

+There are numerous Kafka-based requirements for the data format that will constrain the design.
+Well-intentioned external uses of the data are poorly defined currently, and not part of the official requirements.
+To keep the design scope manageable, we should assume that there are no external dependencies on our data format or bucket contents.

+Additionally, we will design around cloud providers' durability guarantees, and treat data loss as an exceptional situation.
+Users are expected to have tight controls over the data in their object storage, and prevent unintended access to the stored data.

 ## Business facing challenges / Cost management